 3. How can local governments improve their cybersecurity?

-Local government leaders should consider several steps to improving cybersecurity including: deploying cloud-based solutions, switching to a .gov url, encrypting sensitive information, train and encourage employees to practice proper cybersecurity practices, utilize two-factor authentication.
+Local government leaders should consider several steps to improving cybersecurity and stop ransomware attacks including: deploying cloud-based solutions, switching to a .gov url, encrypting sensitive information, training and encouraging employees to practice proper cybersecurity practices, and utilize two-factor authentication.